blueskyletters/blueskyletters.github.io/_drafts/think-out-of-the-box.md

 You may be a conventional person who is comfortable with doing things the old way and it's not bad.
 But remember that Leaders bring up an idea rather than follow them.
 To some, this thinking technique may be a synonym for Risk.
 Avoiding risks may help you to stay away from mistakes but taking them has a much more potential than pushing ourselves into failure.
 Risks are essential for growth on a personal and business level.

 We live in a society where we are programmed to follow the "good old ways".
 Anything outside the ordinary is considered absurd and face critisisms most of the time.
+But it is proven that thinking outside the box will surely bring many positives.

+Try to get inspired by famous innovators in your field of work.
+Steve Jobs, Da Vinci, Bill Gates, Graham Bell are only just a few people that the history has seen to bring marvellous creations into the world.

+We started our blog last December.
+We were very confused at the beginning.
+We had many doubts as to weather this blog would reap any benefits.
+At the end, we understood that whatever we do in this blog, we do it for the sake of creativity.
+Creating new content, as words or illustrations, brings us happiness.
+It is very satisfying to convert our imagination to a virtual reality.